HydrologyFrankfurt/ReWaterGAP/docs/user_guide/configuration_file.rst

 "AntNat_opts": {"ant": true,  "subtract_use": true, "res_opt": true} as shown in the [link above image] image, simulates the effects of both human water use and man-made reservoirs (including their commissioning years) on flows and storages and is referred to as a standard anthropogenic run.

-The following options in „AntNat_opts“ can be turned off and on to simulate
+The following options in „AntNat_opts“ can be turned off and on to simulate:

-a) a naturalized run (without human impact).
+(a) a naturalized run (without human impact).
 For a tutorial on how naturalized runs work see here (tutorial)

 .. figure:: ../images/user_guide/naturalized_run.png

-b) human water use only (simulation excludes reservoir impact).
+(b) human water use only (simulation excludes reservoir impact).
 For a tutorial on how naturalized runs work see here (tutorial)

 .. figure:: ../images/user_guide/use_only_run.png

-c) reservoirs only (simulation excludes human water use).
+(c) reservoirs only (simulation excludes human water use).
 For a tutorial on how naturalized runs work see here (tutorial)

 .. figure:: ../images/user_guide/reservoirs_only_run.png